Material Topics – Focus

 Regarding production and supply chain management, predictive process and quality control are expected to increase yields, lower energy consumption, and avoid bottlenecks in production, leading to increased speed, higher quality, and reduced costs.
 Clariant built a data lake—a central data repository that provides access to data and information across the organization—to facilitate the automated application of data science tools and identify potential process improvements, particularly in production and supply chain operations.

 In procurement, digitalization allows Clariant to better predict prices and plan material flows.
 Data-driven tools help exploit price advantages, improve demand predictions and risk management, and facilitate strategic buying.
 Automated e-auctions allow Clariant to easily compare a large number of offers from suppliers, making the selection process more competitive and potentially lowering raw material prices.
 Tracking supplier performance helps increase supply stability and enhances monitoring of sustainability factors in the supply chain.
-By improving multilayer inventory, predictive planning tools are expected to lower and increase the On-Time, In-Full (OTIF) rate.
+By improving multilayer inventory, predictive planning tools are expected to lower net working capital and increase the On-Time, In-Full (OTIF) rate.
 In addition, digital tools will be required to ensure transparency along the value chain about greenhouse gas emissions in order to comply with potential future regulation.

 Boundary